mzabrams/portfolio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description:
 nav: true
 nav_order: 5
 ---

 ## Teaching Goals

 As an instructor focused on biomedical engineering, my primary teaching goals are to provide students with skills applicable beyond the classroom, and to connect course content with the real-world applications through both lecture content and hands-on experiences.
 I feel comfortable teaching introductory courses on engineering, biomechanics, and programming in Python, MATLAB, or R, as well as intermediate or advanced engineering courses focused on biomechanics and programming for engineers.
-I am also comfortable teaching courses directly related to my research focus, particularly data analysis and presentation and head injuries.
+I am also comfortable teaching courses directly related to my research focus, particularly courses centered around current topics in neurotrauma and concussion research.

 ## Real World Applications in the Classroom